Lethal Drug Combinations to Avoid

 Getting Help for Substance Abuse

-Combining substances may enhance feelings of pleasure and well-being, but that one “benefit” is dwarfed by the numerous consequences of polydrug use.
-Firstly, combining drugs can increase the risk of addiction and the speed at which addiction develops.
-Secondly, particular combinations of substances can lead to fatal overdose.
+Combining substances may enhance feelings of pleasure and well-being, but this one “benefit” is dwarfed by the numerous consequences of polydrug use.
+Firstly, combining drugs can increase an individual’s risk of addiction and the speed at which addiction develops.
+Secondly, particular combinations of substances can lead to fatal overdoses.

 Whether you have a problem with a single substance or multiple substances, you should reach out for help immediately.
 Addiction to one drug can easily lead to experimenting with other drugs at the same time, especially at parties or other social gatherings where multiple substances are usually present.